Robs Stupid Solar Power Page

 Golang is better than C/C++, but makes programs that are quite large.

-A couple weeks later, The same program also talks to the Renogy chargers directly.
+A couple weeks later, I got the same program to also talk to the Renogy chargers directly.

 Now a single program to get data from the chargers and deal with it.
 Much better.